ibm-cloud-docs/cis/logpush.md

 {: #logpush-setup-cloud-logs-api}
 {: api}

+When creating a Logpush job, you cannot configure the fields or time format for the job (`logpull_options`).
+In addition, alerts will not be generated for alerting policies related to Logpush failures.
+{: note}

 To create a Logpush job with IBM Cloud Logs, follow these steps:

 1. Set up your API environment with the correct variables.